 Lee, Bonfiglio, Vesely & Associates, has been named one of the Top Dentists in Annapolis.
 We offer a full range of general and cosmetic dentistry services.
 Our dentists provide several treatment options for dental crowns.
 They can be used for a number of reasons including:

 Our cosmetic dentists can also use dental crowns to replace old, worn and unsightly restorations like metal fillings or metal caps.
-In some cases, your dental crown procedure can be performed in a single visit using CAD/CAM technology.

 Types of Dental Crowns

 There are generally three types of dental crowns - those made of gold, all-ceramic and ceramic-veneered gold crowns.
 In our Annapolis dental office, we often recommend tooth colored crowns, those that are all-ceramic or metal-ceramic crowns for the most aesthetic restorations.
 All gold tooth crowns or metal-ceramic crowns are usually used on teeth in the back of the mouth where the forces from chewing and grinding are most prevalent.

 Gold crowns are used when appearance is not a priority to you.
 The gold is extremely workable, making gold crowns a more precise fit than any other type.
 While a slight possibility of chipping exists with porcelain crowns, gold crowns provide no such problem.